Is it Possible to Beat a Criminal Harassment Charge?

-A Criminal Harassment Charge per section 264 of the Criminal Code is a Serious Concern with the Possibility of Ten (10) Years in Jail.
-The Good News is that There Are Defence Strategies that May Beat the Charge.
+Fighting a Criminal Harassment Charge Under section 264 of the Criminal Code is Well Warranted as Conviction Brings a Risk of Up to Ten (10) Years in Jail.
+There Are Various Defence Strategies that May Be Available to Beat the Charge.

 Understanding Criminal Harassment Charges Including Potential Penalties and Defence Strategies That May Apply

-A criminal harassment charge may arise when a person, known as the complainant, alleges that another person is engaging in conduct that creates a fear of harm to the complainant or another person.
-With this said, it takes proof beyond reasonable doubt for a charge of criminal harassment to convert into a conviction against the accused.
+A charge for criminal harassment may arise when a person, known as the complainant, alleges that another person, known as the accused, is behaving in a manner that raises a reasonable fear for the safety of the complainant or another person.
+Of course, the allegations must be proven beyond reasonable doubt.

 264 (1) No person shall, without lawful authority and knowing that another person is harassed or recklessly as to whether the other person is harassed, engage in conduct referred to in subsection (2) that causes that other person reasonably, in all the circumstances, to fear for their safety or the safety of anyone known to them.